liaolc/csci3369F25-pset6/pset6-prog-code-release/EconCS Pset6 Programming Writeup copy.md

 Make use of the --perms, --seed, and --iters commands, e.g. --perms 1 --seed 2 --iters 200 would be a good starting point.

-A:
+3a:
 Over 500 iterations, seed=2, default settings
 Mean utility for each of five truthful agents: $334.652$, std: $12.625$ Mean Utility for each of five BB Agents:  571.12, std: 28.136

-Balanced Bidding agents are more successful than truthful agents, which aligns with the textbook's description and proof that Balanced Bidding is an Envy Free Nash Equilibrium, while Truthful bidding is not.
-A quick way to see this is that in truthful bidding, an agent could deviate to bid lower than their true value while still retaining the same position.
-In Balanced Bidding, agents already bid the lowest possible such that no other agent can deviate (retaliate).
-This is also shown empirically by BB Agents having much lower total costs than Truthful agents.
+Balanced bidding agents are more successful than truthful agents, which aligns with the textbook’s description and proof that balanced bidding is an envy-free Nash equilibrium while truthful bidding is not.
+Put differently, a truthful agent can profitably shave its bid and keep the same slot, but a balanced bidder already sits at a point where any deviation invites retaliation.
+The empirical gap in total costs mirrors that logic: balanced bidders pay far less for the same clicks.

-(b) [10 Points] In addition, what is the average utility of one balanced-bidding agent against 4 truthful agents, and one truthful agent against 4 balanced-bidding agents?
+3(b) [10 Points] In addition, what is the average utility of one balanced-bidding agent against 4 truthful agents, and one truthful agent against 4 balanced-bidding agents?
 For the new experiment, make use of the --seed, and --iters commands, but you will now want to run multiple permutations.
 Note that you can add multiple agents types using: